bcgov/platform-developer-docs/login-to-openshift.md

 ---

 <!--
-So as Shelly mentioned, I think the titles/filenames are a bit too broad given the actual content.
-We talked this through a bit and decided that this one should be re-written as a much more generalized "how to login to openshift" thing to better match the name.
-Since it's becoming more generalized, this doc should probably be renamed to login-to-openshift.md (since it's no longer exclusively about the console).

 We also talked about including a page that gets a little more into the details of IDIR vs Github IDs across the whole cluster and all our services, so I'll add some notes at the bottom of this comment detailing what I'd like to see in such a document!